 Applications will be assessed on the following criteria:

-- Location – Where will the activity be delivered?
+• Location – Where will the activity be delivered?
 Where do the beneficiaries of the activity live?

-- Beneficiaries – Who will benefit from the activity?
+• Beneficiaries – Who will benefit from the activity?
 What benefit(s) will the activity deliver?

-- Reach – How far does the support go to those in the community?
+• Reach – How far does the support go to those in the community?

-- Previous funding – What funding or support (this includes in-kind support) has the organisation received from SA Power Networks in the past two calendar years (2021 and 2022)?
+• Previous funding – What funding or support (this includes in-kind support) has the organisation received from SA Power Networks in the past two calendar years (2022 and 2023)?
 Have you applied for and/or secured funding for the activity from other funding sources?

-- Project impact – What long term impact will the activity have?
+• Project impact – What long term impact will the activity have?
 How will the impact be measured?

 Funding decisions will be made by a panel that includes representatives from across SA Power Networks as well as our Community Reference Group and our Community Advisory Board.

-This year the program will use an online application form, submitted through the SA Power Networks’ Talking Power website.
+The program will use an online application form, submitted through the SA Power Networks’ Talking Power website.

-All applicants will be advised of the outcome no later than 30 June 2023.
+All applicants will be advised of the outcome no later than 30 June 2024.
 Therefore, activities that qualify for funding must commence after this date.

 Applicants can only apply once per funding round.
 If you have applied in a previous round, you are welcome to reapply again if you meet all the criteria.

-Our community grant program provides funding to support activities that make a positive difference in South Australia.
+Our community grants program provides funding to support activities that make a positive difference in South Australia.
 An important part of your application is explaining how you will evaluate the impact of your activity and therefore demonstrating how our funding will make a positive difference in our community.

 Thinking about how you will evaluate impact is an important part of project planning and can help you think about what benefits your activity will deliver.

-Evaluating impact is equally relevant to all activity types: programs, events, equipment purchase, etc.
+Evaluating impact is equally relevant to all activity types: programs, events, equipment purchase etc.

 A good way to think about how you will evaluate impact is to first of all outline the logic model.
 A logic model is a clear explanation of how the funding will deliver the outcome.
 Next, think about how you will measure the outcome, what data you will need to calculate your expected outcomes and how you will collect and record this.
-Finally think about how you will evaluate your activity, comparing the outcomes that you expected with the outcomes that you achieved.
+Finally, think about how you will evaluate your activity, comparing the outcomes that you expected with the outcomes that you achieved.

 Terms and conditions for an SA Power Networks Community Grant